Quickstart

 )

 That's it!
-Open output.pdf to see your generated document.
+Use the downloadUrl from the response to download or open your generated document.

 Works with any stack

-You just generated a PDF with a standard HTTP request.
-That's the entire integration — if your stack can POST JSON, you're ready.
+You just generated a document with a standard HTTP request.
+Replace /pdf with /docx or /svg to switch formats — same definition, same API call.
+If your stack can POST JSON, you're ready.

 PHP with curl_exec, Java with HttpClient, Ruby with Net::HTTP, Go with net/http, WordPress with wp_remote_post, legacy systems with any HTTP library — they all work.
 The code you just saw in the examples above is all you need.
 No special library to install or keep updated.